leo-schlanger/bnb-guard/README.md

 ## 🧑‍💻 About Us

-### 👨‍💻 Bruno Weber — Co-Founder & COO
+### 👨‍💻 Bruno Weber — Co-Founder & CPO
 Experienced web and backend developer passionate about security and distributed systems.
-As COO of BNBGuard, Bruno leads strategy, product vision, and ecosystem integrations to bring automated security to the BNB Chain.
+As CPO of BNBGuard, Bruno leads product strategy, user experience, and feature development to deliver automated security solutions tailored to the BNB Chain ecosystem.

 - [LinkedIn](https://www.linkedin.com/in/brunolweber/)
 - [GitHub](https://github.com/Bruno-Weber)